Jessica Sprenkel: Double-Duty Doula

 Sprenk: I believe, for all my clients, that small daily habits add up to big results.
 I don’t encourage the all or nothing mentality or going all in at once.
 It’s not sustainable, especially in motherhood.
 We focus on little things like drinking water before you have your coffee or taking the first five minutes of naptime to sit in quiet, that can add a lot of mental value to the days.

-For more information, go to www.coachsprenkel.com.
+For more information about Jessica Sprenkel and her work, go to www.coachsprenkel.com.